levysoft/chatgpt-token-cost-analysis/README.md

 If you follow these steps, you will have your chat data ready for analysis using our Python script or HTML page.

+## Changelog

+You can find all the changes and versions of the project in the [CHANGELOG.md](./CHANGELOG.md).

 ## Author